Cyphrme/Coze/README.md

 - `jti` - "Token ID/JWT ID".
 Redundant by `czd`, `cad`, or an application specified field.

+# Why are duplicate field names prohibited?
+Douglas Crockford's Java implementation of JSON errors on duplicate names.
+Other implementations use last-value-wins, and a few support duplicate keys. the [JSON RFC](https://datatracker.ietf.org/doc/html/rfc8259#section-4) states that implementations should not allow duplicate keys, notes the varying behavior of existing implementations, and states that when names are not unique, "the behavior of software that receives such an object is unpredictable."

+Coze explicitly requires that implementations disallow duplicate names.

+Duplicate fields is a security issue.
+If multiple fields were allowed, for example for alg, tmb, or rvk, this could be a source of bugs in implementations and surprising behavior to users.

+Coze already requires objects to represent a particular order and prohibiting duplicates isn't must more.

+# JSON Name, Key, Field Name, Member Name?
+They're all synonyms.
+A JSON name is a JSON key is a JSON field name is a JSON member name.
+In this document we use "field name" to avoid confusion with Coze key.
+The RFC prefers the terms name/member name, we prefer the term key

 ## Who created Coze?
 Coze was created by Cyphr.me.